jmarine/wgs/README.md

 This repository implements the [WebSocket Application Messaging Protocol (WAMP)](http://wamp.ws/spec) specification, and enables the development of new server-side services in Java language.

 It also provides the following modules:
-* WSG (game services): with user registration/authentication and group joining/communications for multi-player online games.
+* WebSocket game service (WGS): with user registration/authentication and group joining/communications for multi-player online games.

 Documentation